Rado's theorem for rings and modules: Introduction

-We also study partition regularity of nonhomogenous equations over arbitrary modules.
-In this case a system of equations $\mathbf{Am}=\mathbf{b}$ with $ 0\neq \mathbf{b}\in M^k$ is called partition regular over $M$ if for any finite colouring of $M$ one cell of the partition contains a solution $\mathbf{m}$.
-One way for a nonhomogenous equation to be partition regular is to admit a constant solution $\mathbf m = (m,\dots,m)$ with all the coordinates equal.
+We also study partition regularity of nonhomogeneous equations over arbitrary modules.
+In this case a system of equations $\mathbf{Am}=\mathbf{b}$ with $ \mathbf{0}\neq \mathbf{b}\in M^k$ is called partition regular over $M$ if for any finite colouring of $M$ one cell of the partition contains a solution $\mathbf{m}$.
+One way for a nonhomogeneous equation to be partition regular is to admit a constant solution $\mathbf m = (m,\dots,m)$ with all the coordinates equal.
 In \cite{Rado1933}, Rado showed that this is the only possibility if $R=M=\Z$.
 In Theorem \ref{lem:nonhomogenous-one_eq} we rather easily extend this result to the case of an arbitrary module $M$ and a single equation $a_1 m_1 + \dots + a_l m_l = b$ using a colouring result of Straus \cite{Straus}.
 For systems of equations, we can only prove such a result under certain quite weak assumptions.
 We state below a slightly simplified version of the result.

 \begin{introtheorem} Let $R$ be a ring and let $M$ be an $R$-module.
 Let $\mathbf{A}$ be a $k\times l$ matrix with entries in $R$ and let $\mathbf{b}\in M^k$ be nonzero.
-Assume that one of the following assumptions holds: \begin{enumerate} \item[(a)] either $k=1$; or \item[(b)] $R$ is a domain and $M$ is a torsion-free module; or \item[(c)] $R$ is a Dedekind domain; or \item[(d)] $R$ is a reduced noetherian ring and $M=R$.\end{enumerate} Then the system $\mathbf{Am}=\mathbf{b}$ is partition regular over $M$ if and only if it has a constant solution in $M$. \end{introtheorem}
+Assume that one of the following assumptions holds: \begin{enumerate} \item[(a)] either $k=1$; or \item[(b)] $R$ is an integral domain and $M$ is a torsion-free module; or \item[(c)] $R$ is a Dedekind integral domain; or \item[(d)] $R$ is a reduced noetherian ring and $M=R$.\end{enumerate} Then the system $\mathbf{Am}=\mathbf{b}$ is partition regular over $M$ if and only if it has a constant solution in $M$. \end{introtheorem}

-We do not know if the assumptions of Theorem C are necessary.
-In fact, we do not know any examples of modules over which nonhomogenous equations would be partition regular without admitting constant solutions.
+We do not know if the assumptions of Theorem \ref{mainthmC} are necessary.
+In fact, we do not know any examples of modules over which nonhomogeneous equations would be partition regular without admitting constant solutions.\footnote{It has now been shown in \cite{LR-2020} that such modules do not exist (added in proof).}